What is Itching His Mouth?

 Cost of Itching His Mouth

 The cost to treat an itchy mouth in your dog can vary considerably, depending on the cause, and can range from $200 to $3000.
-The average cost for a tooth abscess can average around $1200, while gum disease can be as expensive as $2500.
-Treatments for infections such as mange can average $350.
-An acute case of contact dermatitis can be around $400, while pollen allergies can be as high to treat as $1200.
+The average cost for a tooth abscess can average around $1200, while gum disease can be as expensive as $2500 if significant dental work is needed.
+Treatment for infections such as mange can average $350.
+An acute case of contact dermatitis can be around $400, while pollen allergies can be as high to treat as $1200, especially if immunotherapy is pursued.

 Itching His Mouth Questions and Advice from Veterinary Professionals